t3km4n/deb-gitea/README.md

 # deb-gitea

-A go-gitea container using sqlite but optimized for t3km4n's needs.
+A go-gitea container using sqlite running on debian bullseye slim.

 ## What is Gitea?